 (Mark 9:17-27 esp.
 V.24) Just like the nameless man with the devil possessed son so long ago; it isn’t pretty; there’s no wonderful, beautiful words of praise and glory; no great swelling oratory; just the gasping, bloody words from a defeated, broken and contrite heart filled with unutterable desperation.
 Through the tears and sweat, blood and agony, the words bubble from the depths of my soul and there's blood on them; “Oh God!
-ABBA, help me!
-I’m going down.”
+ABBA (DADDY GOD), help me!
+I’m goin' down!”

 Suddenly there is an eerie, deadly, absolute silence.
 Somehow, with feeble, beaten trembling I manage to raise my head.
 "Oh God!
 Oh God!"
 There they are; a band of angels with terrible, avenging swords and faces like lightening; they're in a circle facing outward and the devils are finally stilled.
 I hear a voice, beautiful beyond compare, singing the sweet refrain of the beautiful melody of mercy.